longtc/reveal-slides/examples/k8s.md

 ### Services

 - Expose running application behind a single endpoint (IP address or DNS name) in a cluster

+Note:
+- why do we need service?
+- pods are ephemeral

 #### Service definition